How to Prepare for Your Move from NJ to a New Country

 Research Your New Country

 Do your research about your new country even before you begin to pack.
-The more you know about their culture, ways and everyday life out there, the easier it might be be for you to adjust.
+The more you know about their culture, ways, and everyday life out there, the easier it might be for you to adjust.

-If the other country speaks a language other than your own, practice some basic phrase from that language.
+If the other country speaks a language other than your own, practice some basic phrases from it.
 Impression Even a small vocabulary is useful for being able to do things: shop, take transportation, or ask directions.

 Smart Financial Planning